 However, in multi-year vicarages of the Distance Education programs, such as SMP, EIIT, DIT, CHS and CMC, varying financial compensation packages are permitted.
 Some receive little to none because of their “worker/priest” type situation or congregational limitations; while others receive much more because the student is already on staff at the congregation.
 This variance in salary requirements from the M. Div. program, and within the Distance Education programs themselves, thus reflects the different nature of these programs.

 A congregation may secure a vicarage application form from their district president, who will also furnish information about procedures and deadlines for submitting applications.
-When approved by the district president, the application is sent to the BPE, which then forwards a copy of the application to each seminary.
+When approved by the district president, the application is sent to the International Center, which then forwards a copy of the application to each seminary.

 For the spring vicarage assignments, ALL applications are due to the District Offices by March 1st.